hrajchert/mddoc/docs/comment_programming.md

 For now the tool part should have a flow like this

-1. Leer la configuracion
+1. Read the configuration
-1. Generar la metadata
+1. Generate the metadata
-1. Avisar los conflictos?
+1. Notify conflicts?
-1. Remplazar las inclusiones
+1. Replace includes
-1. Generar html
+1. Generate HTML

 el Generar la metadata es lo que hace la libreria y esta compuesto de: